ps-pat/Moonshine.jl/docs/src/quickstart.md

 julia> plot_genealogy(tree0)
 ```
 ![](assets/plot_genealogy_tree2.png)
-Notice the difference from the previous plot, even tough we used the same sample
+Notice the difference from the previous plot, even though we used the same sample
-and RNG?
+and RNG.
 Alright, one last tree example.
-One common demand of spatial ARG
+A common requirement for spatial ARG
-inference algorithm is building a tree consistent with the leftmost marker.
+inference algorithms is building a tree consistent with the leftmost marker.
 To
-accomplish that, we need to ditch Hamming distance since its consider *all*
+accomplish that, we need to abandon Hamming distance, since it considers *all*
 markers.
-Moonshine ships with the [`LeftM`](@ref) "distance" which is nothing
+Moonshine ships with the [`LeftM`](@ref) "distance", which is nothing
 more than the discrete metric on the leftmost marker.
 First, let's have a look
 at the situation on `tree`.
-We can colour vertices according to the status of
+We can color vertices according to the status of
 their leftmost marker as follows:
 ```@setup quickstart
 let fig = plot_genealogy(tree, Ω(positions(tree)[1:2]...))